 Monkeys love bananas and so do I. They are social animals and the same can be said about me.
 We have a lot in common.

+The said island is found in Lake Kivu, off the shore of Karongi.
 Upon arrival, I left my boat unattended and started strolling around.
 While doing so, I came across my favorite fruits and reaped what I didn’t sow, literary.
 When I returned to the boat, my bananas were gone.

 I was angry with those little monkeys and felt like strangling them.
 However, that didn’t prevent me from returning to their island again and again.
 Each time I dropped by, I picked a few guavas.
 As I did so, they stared at me defiantly.